rgeraldes24/hyperion/docs/types/value-types.rst

-The rule about ``payable`` and ``non-payable`` might be a little confusing, but in essence, if a function is ``payable``, this means that it also accepts a payment of zero Ether, so it also is ``non-payable``.
+The rule about ``payable`` and ``non-payable`` might be a little confusing, but in essence, if a function is ``payable``, this means that it also accepts a payment of zero ZND, so it also is ``non-payable``.
-On the other hand, a ``non-payable`` function will reject Ether sent to it, so ``non-payable`` functions cannot be converted to ``payable`` functions.
+On the other hand, a ``non-payable`` function will reject ZND sent to it, so ``non-payable`` functions cannot be converted to ``payable`` functions.
-To clarify, rejecting ether is more restrictive than not rejecting ether.
+To clarify, rejecting znd is more restrictive than not rejecting znd.
 This means you can override a payable function with a non-payable but not the other way around.

-Additionally, When you define a ``non-payable`` function pointer, the compiler does not enforce that the pointed function will actually reject ether.
+Additionally, When you define a ``non-payable`` function pointer, the compiler does not enforce that the pointed function will actually reject znd.
-Instead, it enforces that the function pointer is never used to send ether.
+Instead, it enforces that the function pointer is never used to send znd.
-Which makes it possible to assign a ``payable`` function pointer to a ``non-payable`` function pointer ensuring both types behave the same way, i.e, both cannot be used to send ether.
+Which makes it possible to assign a ``payable`` function pointer to a ``non-payable`` function pointer ensuring both types behave the same way, i.e, both cannot be used to send znd.

 If a function type variable is not initialised, calling it results in a :ref:`Panic error<assert-and-require>`.
 The same happens if you call a function after using ``delete``